Carlos-93/react-weather-map/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/Carlos-93/react-weather-map/main/src/img/react.png" width="35%"></p>

-# Welcome to my WeatherApp in React
+# Welcome to my Weather App

 This project is a weather application developed with the React framework, designed to demonstrate how the capabilities of React can be used in conjunction with third-party APIs to create dynamic and reactive web applications.
 Here you will find how to configure and run the project locally, as well as a basic guide to contributing to it.